 The workflow for braising pork shanks is no different than that for other meat braises.

-- Begin by browining the seasoned shanks on all sides in a pan, working in batches, and transfering them to a suitably sized pan.
+- Begin by browining the seasoned shanks on all sides in a pan over medium-high heat, working in batches, and transfering them to a suitably sized pan.

 - To make the braising liquid saute the veggies and deglaze with part of the beer.
 Once all the brown bits have been scraped off the bottom, add the rest of the beer, beef base and water, and the herbs.